Diane Oliver: Posthumous publications and recognition

 Two other stories completed by Oliver prior to her death, "Traffic Jam", and "Mint Juleps Not Served Here", were posthumously published in Negro Digest in July 1966 and March 1967, respectively.
 For decades afterward, these were thought to be her only remaining works.

 In 2022, a British literary agent familiar with Oliver's extant writings contacted her sister Cheryl to inquire whether any additional writings by Oliver existed.
 After sifting through boxes of material stored since the author's death, eight new unpublished stories were uncovered.
 Cheryl suggested that her sister "wrote about family members and friends, to the point that my mother did not want her to publish some of the stories, because there could be a lot of problems," but noted that her mother had nonetheless saved all of Oliver's existing material following her daughter's death.
 Oliver's expanded collected works were published in a volume by Grove Press as "Neighbors" and Other Stories in February of 2024.

 The release of Oliver's collected works attracted new attention to her career in major American and international publications.
-Reviews praised the quality of her writing, also widely citing her death at age 22 as a loss to American literature.
-The Guardian considered the new stories "of varying quality," but that they "hint at the greatness the author might have achieved."
-The Washington Post similarly called the book "a glimpse of what should have been a promising career."
+Reviews praised the quality of her writing, also widely citing her death at the age of 22 as a loss to American literature.
+The Guardian considered the new stories "of varying quality", but that they "hint at the greatness the author might have achieved".
+The Washington Post similarly called the book "a glimpse of what should have been a promising career".